egregors/youtrack-docker-compose/README.md

 ## Contributing

-Bug reports, bug fixes, and new features are always welcome.
+Bug reports, bug fixes and new features are always welcome.
-Please
+Please open issues and submit pull requests for any new code.